 At last, three years after the woman’s death, a retired homicide detective from the L.A.
 County Sheriff’s Department agreed to investigate the case.
 During his career, he had investigated high-profile murders involving celebrities.
 He himself had become a law-enforcement celebrity.
 He was the family’s last hope of making sense of the bizarre case.

 The dead woman’s name was Dana Kathleen Jones, and she was my sister.
-As I write this, I’m waiting to hear a status update from our “celebrity detective” who would probably bristle at that moniker.
-In my most recent message to him, I wrote regarding my family: “We look forward to hearing from you not because we think you’re going to have ‘good news’ for us.
+As I write this, I’m waiting (in vain, it will turn out) to hear a status update from our “celebrity detective” who would probably bristle at that moniker.
+In a message to him, I wrote regarding my family: “We look forward to hearing from you not because we think you’re going to have ‘good news’ for us.
 There is no good news in this situation.
 We look forward to hearing from you because it’s like we’ve been sitting in a hospital waiting room for almost four years hoping to hear something factual about what happened to Dana, anything at all.”

-It’s a matter of opinion whether facts amount to evidence of a crime.
-Police, prosecutors, judges, and juries—in their best efforts to be objective and impartial—decide which facts matter more than others and, guided by applicable laws, arrive at opinions.
-“Guilty” and “not guilty” are ultimately statements of professional—or personal—opinion backed by institutional power, not cosmic truths or “justice.”
-The justice system has little to do with balance and truth, I think, and everything to do with endorsing consensus beliefs.
+We want facts, but it turns out that facts are subject to opinion.
+For instance, it’s a matter of opinion whether facts amount to evidence of a crime.
+Police, prosecutors, judges, and juries—in good faith, and in their best efforts to be objective and impartial—decide which facts matter more than others and, guided by applicable laws, arrive at opinions.
+“Guilty” and “not guilty” are ultimately statements of professional (or personal) opinion backed by institutional power, not cosmic truths or “justice.”

-I find myself at odds with this power.
-I question the official analysis of the facts.
+I’m at odds with this power.
+I question the official analysis of the facts in my sister’s case.
 I question the completeness of the facts that have been made available for consideration.
 I’m disturbed that, as in the case of the autopsy report, officials have represented demonstrably false information as factual.

-One of the Long Beach homicide sergeants told me that if Dana’s death was a crime, it was a perfect crime.
-I still wonder why he said that.
+In 2014, one of the Long Beach homicide sergeants told me that if Dana’s death was a crime, it was a perfect crime.
+I wondered why he’d said that.
 Was he expressing resignation, or admiration?
 Was he being sarcastic?
 Was he hoping to flatter and embolden my sister’s husband into boasting about the incident?
 A “perfect crime” depends on an imperfect investigation, doesn’t it?

 Next: Massive head injuries